3R Foundation

 • Technology for community services

-Recent grant recipients span diverse sectors including mountain rescue teams, sports clubs, pre-schools, allotments, community cafes, homeless services, refugee support, mental health groups, and arts organizations.
+Recent grant recipients span diverse sectors including mountain rescue teams, sports clubs, pre-schools, allotments, community cafes, homeless services, refugee support, mental health groups, and arts organisations.

 What They Don't Fund